 The WCU men's basketball team opened up the 2012-13 season officially with its first practice of the season in the Ramsey Center, Friday evening.

-Former point guard for the Western Carolina men's basketball team, Brigham Waginger was promoted to full-time assistant coach on head coach Larry Hunter's staff on July 1, 2011.
+Brigham Waginger was named an assistant coach on Larry Hunter’s staff on July 1, 2011.
 Waginger spent the 2010-11 season as the Director of Basketball Operations.
+Following the 2014-15 season, Waginger was promoted to recruiting coordinator for the Western Carolina men’s basketball program.

 As the Director of Basketball Operations, Waginger was primarily responsible for many of the day-to-day operations of the team including travel while also assisting in video exchange.